 Along about 1917 the first suggestion was made to build a hospital in Indian Oasis (Sells), as part of the plans to move the BIA agency from San Xavier.
 There were initial problems such as finding sufficient water source, however, construction work eventually began in 1919.
 By 1921, the hospital (made of adobe and wood frame) was completed and had a capacity of 20 beds.
 Later additional wards were added to bring the hospital to 36-bed and six bassinets.

 On June 14, 1947, a fire broke out in the roof area of the hospital.
 There was no loss of life but the hospital, equipment and all records were destroyed.
 To meet the emergent healthcare needs, the San Xavier Sanitarium (built in 1931) was converted to a general hospital providing inpatient and outpatient care.
-By July 1, 1955, US Public Health Service took over the responsibility of heath programs and a mobile health unit brought medical care to the more isolated areas of the reservation, including a new health at Santa Rosa in 1959.
+By July 1, 1955, US Public Health Service took over the responsibility of heath programs and a mobile health unit brought medical care to the more isolated areas of the reservation, including a new health center at Santa Rosa in 1959.